infinum/eightshift-docs/website/docs/basics/blocks-attributes.md

 ### Structure

 All attributes in the block/component must begin with the exact same prefix as it is defined in the `blockName` or `componentName`.
+The reason behind this naming standard is that our helpers can automaticity resolve and know what prefix to use when renaming the component name in the dependency tree.
+For more details about this feature please check [this chapter](blocks-component-in-block).

 Block example:
 ```json